TechEarl

 Add your SSH public key to GitHub or GitLab and verify it with ssh -T so git clone, pull and push stop asking for credentials.

 Adding an SSH key to GitHub or GitLab is the same idea as adding it to a server: the public half goes on their side, the private half stays on yours.
 The only difference is you paste it into a settings page instead of running ssh-copy-id.
+If you are still getting started with Git, this is the one-time setup that stops every clone, pull, and push from asking for credentials.

 Copy your public key